cyberwani/WPEC-Theme-Customizer/README.md

 ====================

-A Wordpress plugin for modifying the display of Wordpress E Commerce items through the use of the Wordpress Theme Customizer of 'Gandalf'.
+A Wordpress plugin for modifying the display of Wordpress E Commerce items through the use of the Wordpress Theme Customizer or 'Gandalf'.